SkynetLabs/skynet-webportal/setup-scripts/README.md

 subdomain.
 So instead of being accessed through `https://portal/[skylink]`, it would be accessible through `https://[skylink_base32].portal`.
 We call this subdomains and it is made possible by encoding Skylinks using a base32 encoding.
-You can convert Skylinks, are see how we do the encoding, using this [ converter skapp](https://siasky.net/_AIPM3F3T2MJ93q3TD2QqoKnSaXv2kMc-tQBAs-stDGa0w/) To configure this on your portal, you have to make sure to configure the
+We have to use a base32 encoding scheme because subdomains have to be all lower case and the base64 encoded Skylink is case sensitive and thus might contain uppercase characters.
+You can convert Skylinks, are see how we do the encoding, using this [converter skapp](https://siasky.net/_AIPM3F3T2MJ93q3TD2QqoKnSaXv2kMc-tQBAs-stDGa0w/) To configure this on your portal, you have to make sure to configure the following:
-following:

 ### Wildcard SSL Certificate